Key Takeaways

 Can the defendant use seat belt non-use to deny paying for my medical bills?

-No. The seat belt defense does not eliminate the defendant's obligation to compensate you for injuries they caused.
-It can only reduce damages attributable to specific injuries that expert testimony proves would have been prevented by a seat belt.
-Your medical expenses, lost wages, and pain and suffering from injuries that would have occurred regardless of belt usage are fully recoverable.
+No, not as a blanket denial.
+The seat belt defense can affect damages tied to specific injuries that the defense can connect to seat belt non-use.
+Your medical expenses, lost wages, and pain and suffering from injuries that would have occurred regardless of belt usage should remain recoverable if the defendant caused those injuries.

 Worried About Seat Belt Non-Use Affecting Your Claim?

-Insurance companies overstate the seat belt defense to reduce your settlement.
-We'll honestly assess how it impacts your case and fight for the compensation you deserve.
+Insurance companies often overstate the seat belt defense.
+We'll assess how it affects your case and build the proof around the injuries actually caused by the crash.

 Get a Free Consultation →This article is for general information only and is not legal advice.